Mdsomratakbor/C--Tutorial/C# Stack .md

 **Adding elements to the stack**
 `The push method is used to add an element onto the stack.
 The general syntax of the statement is given below.`
+<pre>Stack.push(element)</pre>

+**Removing elements from the stack**
+`The pop method is used to remove an element from the stack.
+The pop operation will return the topmost element of the stack.
+The general syntax of the statement is given below`

+<pre> Stack.pop()</pre>

+**Count**
+`This property is used to get the number of items in the Stack.
+Below is the general syntax of this statement.`
+<pre>Stack.Count</pre>

+**Contains**
+`This method is used to see if an element is present in the Stack.
+Below is the general syntax of this statement.
+The statement will return true if the element exists, else it will return the value false.`

+<pre>Stack.Contains(element)</pre>

+`Now let's see this working at a code level.
+All of the below-mentioned code will be written to our Console application.
+The code will be written to our Program.cs file.`

+`In the below program, we will write the code to see how we can use the above-mentioned methods.`

+**Example 1**
+`In this example, we will see`

+-`How a stack gets created.`
+-`How to display the elements of the stack, and use the Count and Contain methods.`